f4exb/sdrangel/plugins/feature/sid/readme.md

 * Check that the signal has diurnal variation (it should vary with the time of day, due to the changes in the ionosphere).
 * Check with online lists of VLF signals (E.g. https://sidstation.loudet.org/stations-list-en.xhtml or https://www.mwlist.org/vlf.php).
 A number of these are plotted on the [Map](../../feature/map/readme.md) feature.

 Occasionally, the X-ray flux data may drop to 0.
-This is typically when the GOES satellite is in eclipse (The Earth or moon is inbetween the satellite and the Sun).
+This is typically when the GOES satellite is in eclipse (The Earth or Moon is in between the satellite and the Sun).

 SIDs are most likely to be detected when it's day time in the path between the signal source and receiver, as at night, the atmosphere is shielded from the X-rays by the Earth.
 Also, as the D layer in the ionosphere essentially disappears at night, the received power is not as constant as during the day.